TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 .. hint::

-   For developers: If you are developing a plugin think about your plugins' cache lifetime.
+   For developers: If you are developing a plugin think about your plugin's cache lifetime.
-   Ideally, it can be fully cached, but if not, read the section about the caching framework to learn how to leverage TYPO3's caching mechanism to cache your plugin for however long you can - even 30seconds might improve performance in some scenarios.
+   Ideally, it can be fully cached, but if not, read the section about the caching framework to learn how to leverage TYPO3's caching mechanism to cache your plugin for however long you can - even 30 seconds might improve performance in some scenarios.

 Caching Variants - or: What is a "cache hash"?